Boyz N the Highlands

-"Boyz N the Highlands" is the 13th episode of the 33rd season of the American animated television series The Simpsons, and the 719th episode overall.
+"Boyz N the Highlands" is the thirteenth episode of the thirty-third season of the American animated television series The Simpsons, and the 719th episode overall.
 It aired in the United States on Fox on March 6, 2022.
 The episode was directed by Bob Anderson and written by Dan Vebber.
 The plot is inspired by the 2019 movie Get Duked!.